 Naturally, this task is greatly simplified if your company has already integrated procurement software with strong support for accounts payable management and reporting.

-“While it might seem daunting, creating your own internal audit program for accounts payable is a fairly straightforward endeavor.
+“While it might seem daunting, creating your own internal audit program for accounts payable is a fairly straightforward endeavour.
 The audit procedure itself can take the form of a word processing document, formatted in sequential steps.”

 Sample AP Audit Program

-While it might seem daunting, creating your own internal audit program for accounts payable is a fairly straightforward endeavor.
+While it might seem daunting, creating your own internal audit program for accounts payable is a fairly straightforward endeavour.
 The audit procedure itself can take the form of a word processing document, formatted in sequential steps.